Organ trade: Illegal organ trade

 According to the World Health Organization (WHO), illegal organ trade occurs when organs are removed from the body for the purpose of commercial transactions.
 Despite ordinances against organ sales, this practice persists, with studies estimating that anywhere from 5% to 42% of transplanted organs are illicitly purchased.
-Research indicates that illegal organ trade is on the rise, with a recent report by Global Financial Integrity estimating that the illegal organ trade generates profits between $600 million and $1.2 billion per year, with a span over many countries.
-These countries include, but are not limited to Angola, Brazil, Canada, China, Colombia, Costa Rica, Egypt,Georgia, Haiti, Israel, Libya, Mexico, Peru, Philippines, Russia, South Africa, United Kingdom, and the United States.
+Countries reported to have growing illegal organ markets include, but are not limited to Angola, Brazil, Canada, China, Colombia, Costa Rica, Egypt,Georgia, Haiti, Israel, Libya, Mexico, Peru, Philippines, Russia, South Africa, United Kingdom, and the United States.

 Though claims of organ trafficking are difficult to substantiate due to lack of evidence and reliable data, cases of illegal organ trade have been tried and prosecuted.
 The persons and entities prosecuted have included criminal gangs, hospitals, third-party organ brokers, nephrologists, and individuals attempting to sell their own organs.
 Poverty, corruption, and insufficiencies in legislation and enforcement drive the prevalence of the illegal organ trade.
 These factors also pose difficulties in tracking accurate statistics of the trade and market forces across countries.